AI in Biophysics

 Ref: Li H, Pei F, Taylor DL, Bahar I. (2020) QuartataWeb: Integrated Chemical-protein-pathway Mapping for Polypharmacology and Chemogenomics.
 Bioinformatics 36:3935-3937.

-Simmerling, Kozakov and Coutsias labs created hybrid approaches that combine physics-based sampling with AlphaFold model building and refinement
+Simmerling, Kozakov, and Coutsias labs created hybrid approaches that combine physics-based sampling with AlphaFold model building and refinement

 Traditional machine learning methods such as clustering have been a valuable part of the Laufer Center's toolkit for many years.
 With increases in computing power, and especially CPUs, we have now begun to incorporate deep learning approaches into our research.
 The Simmerling lab’s ff99SB protein force field is a component of the Nobel-prize winning AlphaFold model; more recently, Profs Kozakov, Coutsias and Simmerling have collaborated in the development of fine-tuned AlphaFold models for specialized systems.
 These methods are succeeding when AlphaFold alone fails, underscoring the role of physics where the experimental training data are too sparse to provide good predictions.
 We are also developing neural network approaches to improve the quality of our force fields and solvent models, enabled by our creation of large libraries of synthetic data for robust training and validation.